jylisadoney/intro-excel/6-tips.md

 * Click `Next`
 * Click `Finish`

+If you see a `There's already data here.
+Do you want to replace it?` pop-up, you will need to insert additional blank columns to ensure that the `split text` does not replace other data.

 Now, since we have two columns with employee names, let's rename `Column B` and `Column C`.
 * Click `Cell B1` and rename it to `Employee First Name`
 * Click `Cell C1` and rename it to `Employee Last Name`